ilia3101/SpectralMeasurements/README.md

 Not cheap 😕

-- Replace the TSL235 with a NIST traceable calibrated photodiode from Thorlabs (or maybe something cheaper, but still better)
+- Replace the TSL235 with a NIST traceable calibrated photodiode from Thorlabs (or maybe something cheaper, but still better, I have a photodiode that I need to build a circuit for)
 - Upgrade the lens from industar 61L/Z to something more neutral, maybe a Zeiss T*

 Once these upgrades are done, it will be easy to correct the pre-upgrade data to match the post-upgrade data.